 First, is the custodian-controlled approach.
 One can open an IRA at a special custodian, such as IRA Financial Trust, who will help facilitate the investment for you.
 Once contributions are made to the plan, those funds will generally be held with the IRA custodian.
 At your direction, the custodian will make the investment on your behalf.
 It can be private equity, venture capital, or any type of investment not prohibited by the IRA, such as collectibles.

 With a custodian-controlled IRA, you have the freedom to invest how you want, with your custodian doing the bulk of the work.
-It’s the perfect solution for those that don’t have a high number of annual transactions.
+It’s the perfect solution for those who don’t have a high number of annual transactions.

 Next, is the Checkbook Control IRA.
-If you prefer to be hands on with your investments, you can gain total control with a Self-Directed IRA LLC.
+If you prefer to be hands-on with your investments, you can gain total control with a Self-Directed IRA LLC.
 An LLC is created, which is owned by the IRA.
 You, as the IRA holder, will manage that LLC.
 By doing so, you now have “checkbook control” of your IRA, allowing you to be in charge of the entire investment process.

 The funds are usually held at a local bank in the name of the IRA LLC.
 You will have access to those funds via a checkbook, debit card or electronic transfers.
 You never need consent from your custodian before making an investment.
 Simply choose the investment and do it!

-For the most part, checkbook control is only needed for those that make frequent IRA investments during the year.
+For the most part, checkbook control is only needed for those who make frequent IRA investments during the year.
 Real Estate investors prefer it because of the number of times one interacts with the IRA.
 Of course, if you want the added protection and privacy an LLC gives you, it’s always an option, no matter your investment types.

 Because both private equity and venture capital investments are so passive in nature, a “regular” Self-Directed IRA is all you need.
-This is because there typically only a few transactions over a period of several years.
+This is because there are typically only a few transactions over a period of several years.
 However, you are not limited to one investment type with an IRA Financial Self-Directed IRA.
 If you plan on making other investments, the Checkbook IRA may be better for you.

 Major Pitfall with a Self-Directed IRA

 In general, one can use a Self-Directed IRA to make a private equity or venture capital investment.
-However, you must be aware of a couple IRS rules before doing so.
+However, you must be aware of a couple of IRS rules before doing so.
 First, is the prohibited transaction rules.
 Investments held in your IRA must exclusively benefit the IRA.
 The investment cannot benefit any disqualified person, including you, the IRA owner, or any of your lineal descendants or descendants.
 For example, you cannot invest in a private equity fund managed by your father.

 Secondly, you must be aware of the UBTI rules that could impose a tax on your investment.
 In the case of a Self-Directed IRA investment into a private equity or venture capital fund, the UBTI rules can be triggered in two primary instances:

-2. The fund used leverage to invest in the pass-through entity.
+- The fund used leverage to invest in the pass-through entity.

 If the UBTI rules are triggered, the income from the business generated by the fund could trigger the UBIT tax.
-For example, if the private equity fund invests in a bakery that is operated though an LLC, the income from the bakery allocated to the private equity fund could be subject to the UBTI tax, which can be as high as 37%.
+For example, if the private equity fund invests in a bakery that is operated through an LLC, the income from the bakery allocated to the private equity fund could be subject to the UBTI tax, which can be as high as 37%.

 Note – if the underlying business owned by the private equity fund is operated by a C Corporation, such as Apple or Google, the UBTI tax would not apply.